mehulagg/gitlab/doc/user/application_security/dast/index.md

 ##### Ruby on Rails example for on-demand scan

-Here's how you would add a custom header in a Ruby on Rails application:
+Here's how you can add a custom header in a Ruby on Rails application:

 ```ruby
 class DastWebsiteTargetController < ActionController::Base